 The city of Boston was an incredibly important city during the early days of the Country.
-It still is but for different reasons.
+It still is, but for different reasons.
 Lots of the historical events of the US that have to do with their independence took place here.
-This means that the place is packed with cool places to visit.
-11 Things […]Read More
+This means that Boston is packed with cool places to visit and many family-friendly […]Read More

-Boston, one of the most historic cities of the Unites States and one of the most popular destinations of the country.
-This city in the heart of Massachusetts has an endless list of things to do, historical places to visit and parks.
-A few of the attractions are free for everyone to enjoy without having […]Read More
+Boston is one of the most historic cities in the United States and one of the most popular destinations in the country.
+This city in the heart of Massachusetts has an endless list of family-friendly things to do in Boston, historical places to visit, and parks.
+A few of the attractions in Boston are free […]Read More

 Not only is Boston called the ‘Walking City’ it’s also nicknamed the ‘City of Neighborhoods’.
 With over 21 different neighborhoods, it’s hard to believe that such a small city can be so diverse.
 Bostonians take their neighborhoods very seriously.
-Every neighborhood is almost like a stand alone town with the residents having strong rooted pride, […]Read More
+Every neighborhood is almost like a stand-alone town with the residents having strong-rooted pride, culture, and vitality […]Read More

 Eating out at fancy-schmancy restaurants is fantastic and a dream for most parents traveling with young kids.
-We always fit in two or three dining out adventures and they are great fun.
+We always fit in two or three dining out adventures, and they are great fun.
 But nothing beats eating at food stands and trucks.
 I hunt food trucks everywhere we visit, Boston is no different.
-Great Finds – Boston […]Read More
+Recommended Read: Dining in Boston, […]Read More

-Don’t you just love when you get a bonus tour included in a sightseeing package that you were totally not expecting.
+Don’t you just love when you get a bonus tour included in a sightseeing tour in Boston package that you were totally not expecting?
 It’s like finding an extra $100 in your pocket.
-Well, at least that’s what it felt like for me when I discovered that my family and I get to do cruise the famous Charles […]Read More
+Well, at least that’s what it felt like for me when I discovered that my family and I get to cruise the famous […]Read More

-Twenty years ago, when I lived in London, I remember taking the hop-on-hop-off double decker tour to see all the hot spots and to orient myself around the city.
+Twenty years ago, when I lived in London, I remember taking the hop-on-hop-off double-decker tour to see all the hot spots and orient myself around the city.
 Back then London was the pioneer in such a nifty idea.
-Today it seems that every major city has incorporated it into their tourism agenda – […]Read More
+Today it seems that every major city has incorporated it into their tourism agenda – and it […]Read More